 In 2020, the Florida Department of Financial Services (the "FDFS") began a forensic audit on the Agency for the year ended December 31, 2019 and prior, in regards to the misappropriation of program funds received from the DOEA.
 The misappropriation of funds primarily involved the Agency utilizing program funding to support operational expenses, which resulted in the Agency not paying providers in a timely manner.
-The misappropriation led to an approximate amount past due to providers of \$1,700,000, which is included in due to providers in the statement of financial position as of December 31, 2018.
+The misappropriation led to an approximate amount past due to providers of \$1,700,000, which is included in due to providers in the statements of financial position as of December 31, 2019, and 2018.
 The rulings of the FDFS forensic audit are pending and may affect the Agency's ability to operate in its present form.
-In 2020, the Agency filed a theft claim with its insurance provider in efforts to recoup the misappropriated funds.
-The claim is pending and management is unable to estimate the amount and probability of the proceeds to be received.
+In 2020, the Agency filed a crime claim and a directors and officers claim with its insurance provider in efforts to recoup the misappropriated funds.
+In August 2020, the Agency received insurance proceeds of approximately \$44,000 for the crime claim.
+Management is unable to estimate the amount and probability of recovering insurance proceeds for the directors and officers claim.